hdgarrood/purescript-sequences/docs/Data.Sequence.md

 index :: forall a.
 Seq a -> Number -> Maybe a
 ```

+O(log(min(i,n-i))).
+Retrieve the element at the given position in the Seq
+Indexing on Seqs is zero-based; that is, the first element in a sequence
+`xs` can be retrieved with `index xs 0`.

 #### `adjust`

 ``` purescript
 adjust :: forall a. (a -> a) -> Number -> Seq a -> Seq a
 ```

+O(log(min(i,n-i))).
+Update the element at the specified position.
+If the
+position is out of range, the original sequence is returned.

 #### `empty`